sigp/lighthouse/book/src/suggested-fee-recipient.md

 The file should contain key value pairs corresponding to validator public keys and their associated fee recipient.
 The file can optionally contain a `default` key for the default case.

+The following example sets the default and the values for the validators with pubkeys `0x87a5` and `0xa556`:

 ```
 default: 0x6cc8dcbca744a6e4ffedb98e1d0df903b10abd21
 0x87a580d31d7bc69069b55f5a01995a610dd391a26dc9e36e81057a17211983a79266800ab8531f21f1083d7d84085007: 0x6cc8dcbca744a6e4ffedb98e1d0df903b10abd21